-The Command equally recorded seizures of contraband goods worth over N3.4b in six months.
+The command equally recorded seizures of contraband goods worth over N3.4billion in six months.

-The Comptroller, Ogun Area 1 of the NCS, Comptroller Bamidele Makinde, who stated while briefing newsmen on the half-year scorecard of the Command held in Abeokuta, said the maize which was meant for popcorn production remained on the FG’s list of prohibited items.
+The Controller, Ogun Area 1 of the NCS, Comptroller Bamidele Makinde, who stated this while briefing newsmen on the half year scorecard of the command in Abeokuta, said the maize meant for popcorn production remains on the government list of prohibited items.

-Speaking on the activities of the Command during the first half of the year, Makinde said the Command generated a total of N29,940,146.50 from import duties and auction sales of premium motor spirit seized from smugglers.
+Speaking on the activities of the command in the first half of the year, Makinde said the command generated a total of N29,940,146.50 from import duties and auction sales of premium motor spirit seized from smugglers.

-On the anti-smuggling activities, the Comptroller said the Command recorded a spectacular seizure of 25,906 bags of foreign parboiled rice of 50 kilograms each.
+On the anti-smuggling activities, the Controller said the command recorded a spectacular seizure of 25,906 bags of foreign parboiled rice of 50kilogram each.